ashleydavis/rfsd-web-page-eleventy/src/outline.md

 Learn techniques for rapid iterations of coding with fast feedback, refactoring to let an elegant design emerge by itself and testing to make sure our code works.

-# 3. The twisted path of development
+# 3. The other side of the equation

 ## Frontend development

 Next we build the frontend for Photosphere.

 We'll start with nothing and construct a browser-based user interface from the ground up.

-Development is rarely a straightline from start to product and in this chapter we explore the dynamic and ever changing nature of the development process.
+Along the way we'll learn how we can bring forth an elegant design through continuous refactoring of our code.

 Learn techniques for building and testing a frontend and connecting it to the backend.
 We'll quickly build out our frontend using live reload for fast feedback and refactor as we go to let clean code emerge on it's own.

 ### Notes

-- Previously named: The other side of the equation
+- Previously named: The twisted path of development

-# 4. Throwing out the rule book

-## Planning and prototyping
+# 4. The twisted path of development

+## Planning, prototyping and navigating the changing path of development

-In this chapter we explore the iterative and evolutionary planning process we must engage in as we navigate the uncertain path towards a new product.
+Development is rarely a straightline from start to product and in this chapter we explore the the iterative and evolutionary planning process we must engage in as we navigate the uncertain path building a new product.

+Understand how prototyping, planning and estimation fit together to answer questions, improve our understanding of what we are building and help set the direction of development.

+Learn how to continuous reassessment,  replanning and restimation help us make the right course corrections thorugh our development journey.

-We'll explore the prototypes created before development of Photosphere started and see how prototypes can be used to resolve ambiguity, reduce uncertainy and mitigate risk for our software projects.
+We'll explore the prototypes created before development of Photosphere started and see how we can prototypes to resolve ambiguity, reduce uncertainy and mitigate risk for our software projects.

 ### Notes

 - A new chapter on Planning and prototyping.
+- Previously named: Throwing out the rule book

-# 5. Your own personal testing robot
+# 6. Your own personal testing robot

 ## Automated testing